zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 -- and the door was already ajar.

-"Well, there you are," Harry said quietly, "Snape's already got pastFluffy."
+"Well, there you are," Harry said quietly, "Snape's already got past Fluffy."
-Seeing the open door somehow seemed to impress upon all three of them

-what was facing them.
-Underneath the cloak, Harry turned to the othertwo.
+Seeing the open door somehow seemed to impress upon all three of them what was facing them.
+Underneath the cloak, Harry turned to the other two.
 "If you want to go back, I won't blame you," he said.
-"You can take thecloak, I won't need it now."
+"You can take the cloak, I won't need it now."

 "Don't be stupid," said Ron.